Haoming02/sd-webui-vectorscope-cc/README.md

 <p align="center"><img src="samples/Random.jpg" width=768></p>
 <p align="center">For <b>Randomize</b> in <code>X/Y/Z Plot</code>, the value is used as the random seed<br>
 You can refer to the console to see the randomized values</p>

+## API
+You can use this Extension via [API](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API) by adding an entry in the `alwayson_scripts` of your payload.
+An [example](api_example.json) is provided.
+The `args` are the sent in the following order:

+> `[Enable, Alt, Brightness, Contrast, Saturation, R, G, B, Skip, Process Hires.
+Fix, Noise Settings]`

 ## Known Issues
 - Does not work with `DDIM` sampler